Botaniculus/bakalari-client/README.md

 # Bakalari-client
-Is client of Bakaláři I am currently working on.
+It's client of Bakaláři I am currently working on.

 Capabilities:
 * Login the student